Wellington's Island Bay cycleway hits another bump in the road

 Feedback from consultation on the plan to fix the cycleway had been ignored, Fitzsimons said.

-"This is so disappointing as people gave up their time and bring their perspective."
+"This is so disappointing as people gave up their time and to bring their perspective."

 Council officers said where practicable, and within project objectives, they were working with submitters to mitigate their concerns.